-Eighty-one percent of B2B customers say the experience a company provides is as important as its products and services.
-Putting customer experience first means shifting from traditional marketing to intelligent marketing.
+Eighty-one percent of B2B customers say the experience a company provides is just as important as its products and services.
+Prioritizing customer experience means shifting from traditional marketing to intelligent marketing.

-This may seem like a big shift, but Michelin and other manufacturing leaders are proving it’s possible — and that it yields success.
+This may seem like a big change in direction, but Michelin and other manufacturing leaders are proving that it’s possible and that it yields success.
 In fact, high-performing marketers are 9.9x more likely than underperformers to have a shared, single view of customers across business units.
 It all starts with building marketing around unified customer profiles that are shared across your entire organization.

 Investing in a customer-centric future

 Michelin is a global organization with over 100,000 employees across 17 different countries.
 In addition to its flagship tire brand, Michelin owns the BFGoodrich, Kleber, Tigar, Riken, Kormoran, and Uniroyal tire brands.
 They’re also famous for consumer lifestyle brands like the Michelin Guide series of dining, travel, and lodging guidebooks, the ViaMichelin digital mapping service, Tablet, Robert Parker, and their iconic mascot Bibendum (also known as the Michelin Man), who is considered the first advertising mascot.

 Most new competitors in Michelin’s industries are competing or starting to compete on the basis of customer experience.
 Fifty percent of business buyers have stopped buying from a company because a competitor provided a better experience — and 74% say they'll pay more for a great experience.
 For new and old brands alike, there are real opportunities to find success by taking customer expectations to heart.